 Since I have a degrees in both civil law and canon law, it is not unusual for me to be invited to speak at Red Masses in various parts of our country.
-As it turns out, I have spoken at the Red Masses in several of the dioceses in the State of Texas: Corpus Christi, Dallas, Laredo, Lubbock, the Archdiocese of Galveston-Houston, and now, here in the Diocese of Fort Worth.
-I suspect this is not the first Red Mass for many, if not all, of you.
-For those of you who have been around this block, you very likely have heard Red Mass homilies about Saint Thomas More.
+I suspect this is not the first Red Mass for many, if not all, of you as well.
+For those of you who are not attending such a Mass for the first time, you very likely have heard Red Mass homilies about Saint Thomas More.

 This makes sense.
 Thomas More is the easy choice for a Red Mass because he is the patron saint of lawyers and politicians, and a model of Christian leadership for every public servant.
 I am sure that each of you is familiar with his story.
-If you are not, I urge you sometime to watch the Oscar award winning movie, A Man for All Seasons, which tells the story of his life and martyrdom.
+If you are not, I urge you sometime to watch the

+Oscar award winning movie, A Man for All Seasons, which tells the story of his life and martyrdom.

-In my homily this evening, however, rather than talk about Saint Thomas More, I will focus on my other patron saint, and the second half of my baptismal name.
+In my homily this evening, however, rather than talk about Saint Thomas More, I will focus on my other patron saint, and the second half of my baptismal name, Thomas John.
 He was a contemporary of Thomas More, and like his more famous counterpart, this man is also a model for every Catholic public servant.
 His name is Saint John Fisher.